larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   which moderation processes are currently defined.
 IETF business also happens in chat groups, remote meeting participation systems, virtual meetings, wikis, GitHub repositories, and more.
-  How disruptive behavior is moderated in these forums is currently undefined.
+  How disruptive behavior is moderated in these fora is currently undefined.

 # Non-Normative Examples of Disruptive Behavior {#examples}